Pre-Kindergarten Guide

 Key responsibilities

-Ensure NYC Pre-K children develop a love for school while exhibiting accelerated early-learning growth through intentional play.
+Ensure NYC Pre-K children develop a love of school while showing accelerated early-learning growth through purposeful play.

 Candidate requirements